Author:

 Composability is particularly useful when you need to search and summarize multiple diverse data sources.
 Instead of going over every data source individually, you can simply create a separate index over every data source and subsequently create a list index over the multiple indexes.
 This will help create concise and informative summaries in the shortest time possible.

 It’s possible that the data you’re using to build an LLM-powered application is not contained in a simple text file.
 You may have the data stored in various sources, including confluence pages, PDF documents on your USB flash drive, or even Google Workspace documents on the cloud.
-Loading data from all these forces will take a lot of time and effort.
+Loading data from all these sources will take a lot of time and effort.
 Fortunately, LlamaIndex is here to assist.

 LlamaIndex offers a variety of data connectors and loaders available on LlamaHub, a registry of open-source data connectors.
 These data connectors allow you to access and ingest data from its native source and format, thus eliminating the need for time-consuming and tedious data conversion processes.